shinyay/codelab-spring-cloud-gcp-mysql/docs/tutorial.md

 Review the locations above or check your Flyway configuration
 ```

 Therefore you have to disable `Flyway`.
 The easiest way is to remove the dependency from `build.gradle` or `pom.xml`.

+The more efficient way is to configure flyway on `application.properties` or `application.yml`

 ```yaml
 spring: